sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 > Dear Mia,
 >
-> I can’t express how sorry I am for canceling our weekend getaway at the last minute.
-Work obligations unexpectedly piled up, and while I truly wish I could have been there with you, it just wasn’t possible this time.
+> I can't express how sorry I am for canceling our weekend getaway at the last minute.
+Work obligations unexpectedly piled up, and while I truly wish I could have been there with you, it just wasn't possible this time.
 >
 > I understand how much we were both looking forward to this trip, and I can imagine how disappointing it must have been for you.
-I regret any frustration I caused, and it certainly wasn’t my intention to let you down.
+I regret any frustration I caused, and it certainly wasn't my intention to let you down.
 >
-> To make it up to you, I’d love to reschedule our trip for the following weekend if that works for you.
-Let’s pick a day and make it even better than before.
+> To make it up to you, I'd love to reschedule our trip for the following weekend if that works for you.
+Let's pick a day and make it even better than before.
 I promise to manage my work schedule better to ensure our plans are solid.
 >
 > Thank you for your understanding, and I hope to see you soon.
 >